It is illegal to allow anything other than rainwater to be discharged to a storm drain.

 - Wastewater shall be disposed of to the sanitary sewer at the job site or to a holding tank for later disposal to the sanitary sewer at the business’s office or other approved location.

-- A one-time discharge permit may be required from Environmental Compliance at (707) 543-3369 for disposal to the sanitary sewer.
+- A one-time discharge permit may be required for disposal to the sanitary sewer.
+For more information about obtaining a Wastewater Discharge Permit.
+Contact your local Wastewater authority.

 - Place units away from storm drains, inlets, waterways, and areas with high vehicle traffic.